-Ongoing Analysis and Interpretation of Coastal Monitoring Data Review of 1st Additional Suite Monitoring.
-Geotechnical Interpretative Report
+Ongoing Analysis and Interpretation of Coastal Monitoring Data Review of 2nd Additional Suite Monitoring.
+Geotechnical Interpretative Report MOUChel

-At the majority of sites, little change to the amount of detected ground movements has been identified by the installed instrumentation during the period of monitoring from December 2009 to January 2010.
-Monitoring data from the inclinometer at Whitby West Cliff has so far shown that no discernible ground movements have occurred within the slopes at this site (although the survey stations at Whitby have recorded surface movements of -7mm since November).
-Results of monitoring at Scalby Ness indicate both slopes are also relatively stable although limited movements of 2mm have been detected in inclinometers I1 and I3 at 20.5 metres and from 18.0 to 19.5 metres depth, respectively.
+At the majority of sites, little change to the amount of detected ground movements has been identified from the installed instrumentation during the period of monitoring from February to March 2010.
+Monitoring data from the inclinometer at Whitby West Cliff has so far shown that no discernible ground movements have occurred within the slopes at this site (although the survey stations at Whitby have recorded surface movements of -7mm up to December 2009).
+Results of monitoring at Scalby Ness indicate both slopes are also relatively stable although limited movements of 2mm have been detected in inclinometer I1 at 22.0 metres and within a band of mudstone at 31.0 metres depth.

-The results of inclinometer monitoring in Scarborough North Bay indicate the slopes above the Oasis Café are presently in a stable condition within the vicinity of the inclinometers, although limited movement is indicated in BH1 and BH4 of up to 4mm in a down slope direction.
+The results of inclinometer monitoring in Scarborough North Bay indicate the slopes above the Oasis Café are presently in a stable condition within the vicinity of the inclinometers, although limited movement is indicated in BH4.

-The lack of inclinometers and limited piezometer instrument coverage over The Holms site means that any ground movements over this area may not be detected.
-Along the gardens of Scarborough South Cliff, monitoring data from the inclinometers and survey pins has generally shown that ground movements so far detected are generally restricted to relatively shallow disturbances around AA04, AA11 and AA10 with no ground movements indicated at the remaining inclinometers.
-However, monitoring data from the previous month period has indicated ground movements within inclinometers AA07, AA08 and AA11 of up to 3mm.
+The lack of inclinometers and limited piezometer instrument coverage over The Holms site means that any ground movements across this area may not be detected.
+Along the gardens of Scarborough South Cliff, monitoring data from inclinometers and survey pins has generally shown that ground movements so far detected are generally restricted to relatively shallow disturbances around AA08 and AA10 with no ground movements indicated in inclinometer AA04.
 Within inclinometer AA10 ground movements of up to 4mm are apparent from 3.5 metres depth to ground level.
-This movement has occurred in made ground and is probably evidence of surface creep.
-Similarly, ground movements are evident in AA04 where 2mm of movement is illustrated from 6.5 to 6.0 metres depth within Glacial Till.
-Deeper ground movements are evident in AA07 where <3mm of movement is illustrated between 60.0 and 26.5 metres and also in AA11 where ground movements are evident from 19.5 to 18.5 metres and 15.5 to 14.0 metres depth.
-Tarmac surfaced pavements behind the Clock Café display evidence of slope instability where cracked pavements are present below which the slopes display bulging and have a hummocky ground appearance.
+This movement has occurred in made ground and is probably due to surface creep.
+Similarly, ground movements are evident in AA08 where 2mm of movement is illustrated from 6.5 to 6.0 metres depth within Glacial Till.
+Deeper ground movements are evident in AA07 where <3mm of movement is illustrated between 60.0 and 26.5 metres and also in AA11 where slight ground movements are evident from 20.5 to 17.0 metres depth.
+The tarmac surfaced pavements behind the Clock Café continue to show evidence of ground movements where cracked pavements are present below which the slopes display bulging and a hummocky ground appearance.

-Monitoring at Runswick Bay has followed the recommended regime of monitoring having taken place on two occasions following the initial 'baseline' readings recorded in July 2009.
+Monitoring at Runswick Bay has followed the recommended regime of monitoring, having taken place on five occasions following the initial 'baseline' readings recorded in July 2009.
 Successive readings taken in December 2009 indicated some movement had occurred within inclinometers installed at A001 and A004.
 Within A001, 5mm of movement was indicated between 22.0 and 20.0 metres depth and in A004; 5mm movement is indicated from 10.0m depth increasing to 15mm at 2.0m depth.
 Readings recorded in January 2010 indicated this movement was repeated although to a lesser degree of 2-3mm between 22.0 and 20.0 metres depth.
 In each installation the ground movements were indicated as taking place in a down slope direction.

 At Filey Town, a similar pattern of monitoring has been undertaken on the inclinometers (BH03 and 06) which have been installed atop glacial slopes above Royal Parade.
 Due to possible vandalism, BH03 has not been monitored and no further analysis of this instrument is available.
 The results of monitoring BH06 since July 2009, illustrates that at depths of between 10.5 and 7.0 metres up to 2mm ground movement had occurred in a down slope direction (perpendicular to the coastline).
+Of the four installed piezometers, three no longer offer reliable groundwater data due to blockages and possible shearing, the fourth piezometer (BH05B) offers information on the tidal regime.
+Hence, there is little or no information on the groundwater regime at this site.